 At this stage, proper treatment can reverse the problem.
 Left untreated the tartar begins to collect under the gum line.
-Toxins produced by the bacteria in the plaque can irritate the gums, which in turn stimulates an inflammatory response, it is a combination of toxins released by the bacteria, and the inflammatory response which causes destruction of the supportive structures (gingiva, alveolar bone, cementum and periodontal ligament).
+Irritation occurs in the gums due to toxins produced by the bacteria in plaque.
+This, in turn, produces an inflammatory response.
+Bacterial toxins and inflammation result in the destruction of the supportive structures (gingiva, alveolar bone, cementum and periodontal ligament).
 Gums separate from the teeth, forming pockets (spaces between the teeth and gums) which become infected.

 Unhealthy teeth and gums have a greater impact on the body than just causing bad breath, pain, and infection.
 As the gums have a rich blood supply, bacteria is readily transported to other organs (such as the liver, kidneys etc.) in the body causing damage and even organ failure.
-Periodontal disease has been found to be a causative factor for kidney disease in dogs and has also been lined to the following conditions in humans:
+Periodontal disease has been found to be a causative factor for kidney disease in dogs and has also been linked with the following conditions in humans:

 Cats are expert at masking discomfort and pain and many pet owners may not notice that their cat has a problem.
 This is another important reason why regular, annual check-ups with the veterinarian are so important.